 - Research In Motion Limited (now known as Blackberry Limited), and the company’s audit committee, in connection with stock option granting practices and a related SEC investigation, which the company resolved without monetary penalty;

 - SCOR SE in the settlement of an SEC investigation into an alleged fraudulent accounting scheme for certain nontraditional insurance and reinsurance transactions by an entity that SCOR had subsequently acquired.
 SCOR achieved a settlement in which a subsidiary consented to a cease-and-desist order that involved no monetary remedies; and

 The best outcome in the defense of a securities enforcement investigation is in persuading the regulators not to take any enforcement action.
-Mr. Schwartz recently obtained such outcomes after a preliminary decision has been made to proceed in investigations of a mutual fund portfolio manager and a hedge fund manager with regard to portfolio valuation and disclosure issues, among others.
+Mr. Schwartz recently obtained such outcomes after a preliminary decision had been made to proceed in investigations of a municipal bond underwriter, a mutual fund portfolio manager and a hedge fund manager with regard to portfolio valuation and disclosure issues, among others.

 Mr. Schwartz writes and speaks frequently on a wide range of securities law enforcement topics.
 He also served as an adjunct professor at the George Washington University Law School, where he taught securities regulation.

 Mr. Schwartz repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America.
-Mr. Schwartz serves on the advisory committee of the Skadden Fellowship Foundation.
+He serves on the advisory committee of the Skadden Fellowship Foundation.